e2b-dev/awesome-ai-agents/README.md

 ## [Naut](https://www.naut.ai/)
-Still in an early stage, with waitlist fir early access
+Still in an early stage, with waitlist for early access
 <details>

 ### Description